ohdsi-studies/IUDEHREstimationStudy/README.md

 How to run
 ==========
-1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for seting up your R environment, including RTools and Java.
+1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools and Java.

 2. Open your study package in RStudio.
 Use the following code to install all the dependencies: